 The U.S. Department of Homeland Security’s (DHS) Customs and Border Protection (CBP) online system that is used by international travelers to request entry to the U.S. through the Visa Travel Program (VTP).

-The University will adhere to U.S. Immigration and Tax laws relative to payments made to short-term, nonimmigrant alien visitors.
-Departments requesting payments of honoraria and/or travel reimbursements for short-term, non-immigrant alien visitors should contact Compliance and Immigration Services if any questions arise as to compliance with these laws.
+The University will adhere to U.S. Immigration and Tax laws relative to payments made to short-term, non-immigrant alien visitors.
+Departments requesting payments of honoraria and/or travel reimbursements for short-term, non-immigrant alien visitors should contact Financial Operations, Foreign Tax Advisor if any questions arise as to compliance with these laws.

 Honoraria payments are subject to federal income tax withholding at a 30% rate unless specifically exempted by a tax treaty.
-Certain countries have a tax treaty with the U.S. that includes an “independent personal services” article (IRS income code 16) that reduces or eliminates withholding.
+Certain countries have a tax treaty with the U.S. that includes an “independent personal services” article (IRS income code 17) that reduces or eliminates withholding.
 Countries that have a tax treaty with the U.S. are listed in IRS Publication 519, Table 9-1.
-To be eligible to apply the tax treaty, the nonimmigrant alien visitor must also possess, at the time of the payment, either a U.S. social security number or Individual Taxpayer Identification Number (ITIN).
-See procedure for completing Form 8233.
+To be eligible to apply the tax treaty, the non-immigrant alien visitor must also possess, at the time of the payment, either a U.S. social security number or Individual Taxpayer Identification Number (ITIN).
+(See procedure for completing Form 8233.)

 A J-1 scholar at another university and/or institution may be invited to the University to lecture or participate in a usual academic activity or activities on an occasional basis.
 The scholar must have received written authorization in advance of the academic activity from scholar’s sponsoring organization’s “Responsible Officer” or “Alternate Responsible Officer” to receive an honoraria payment and/or travel reimbursement from the University.
 The written authorization must be included with the paperwork that is submitted to pay the honorarium and reimburse travel and/or incidental expenses.
 J-1 scholars are not subject to the provisions of the 9-5-6 Honoraria Rule.
 For an honorarium, J-1 scholars are subject to federal income tax withholding of a 30% rate unless specifically exempted by a tax treaty.